Amazon Prime Video Delivery Guide: Specs, Rejections, and How to Avoid Them

 Audio: 48kHz, 24-bit PCM, stereo

 ✅ Want to make sure your export passes QC?
-We can double-check your file for compliance.
+We can double-check your file.

 6. How to QC Before Uploading